erikdubois/Themes-Icons-Pack/README.md

 #7.
-Ultra flat orange icons
+Ultra flat icons

+blue, green, orange and orange bright

 This icon set among others has been used to arrive at my own icon set :